Enable stitching

 -

-Select a lookback window from the Lookback window drop-down menu.
+Select a replay window from the Replay window drop-down menu.
 The available options are dependent on the Customer Journey Analytics package that you are entitled to.

-Once you save a connection that contains datasets that are enabled for identity stitching, the stitching process for each dataset begins when the ingestion of data for that dataset starts.
+Once you save a connection, the stitching process for datasets that are enabled for stitching kicks when the ingestion of data for these datasets starts.

 Limitations